 Day 02.
 Full-day Kathmandu (Preparation and Site seeing):

 On the second day, we will rise early and have breakfast as well as the tour guide will brief you on your travel plans.
 Then we will begin our journey, we will first go to Swayambhu MahaChaitya.
-We will arrange all the required travel permits before we head to explore Patan Darwar square.
+We will arrange all the required travel permits before we head to explore Patan Darwar Square.

 Day 03.
 Kathmandu to Pokhara 950m: